LeNo-1/obsidian-git-sync/30 - Permanent/Chapters/Transport in Humans.md

 Exercise: Regular exercise causes the heart to increase in size, strength and efficiency
 ##### Lymph System
-@ image of lymph node
+@ image of lymph node/ system
 In addition to blood, a colourless fluid called lymph provides a means of transport in the body
 - Structure of the lymph system
 	- The lymph system contains of a fluid called lymph which moves in lymph vessels, which have swellings on them called lymph nodes